U.S. defence stock rally teeters as Trump’s plans encounter reality

 Republicans are splintered ahead of the budget showdown.
 Members of Congress, now on a two-week recess, will have about four days to approve a catch-all omnibus spending bill covering the remainder of fiscal 2017 -- or extend a temporary measure due to expire on April 28 to keep government open.
 The Trump administration has requested a supplemental spending bill that includes $30-billion for defence and $3-billion for a border wall, at a price of significant non-defense cuts.

-A compromise defense-spending measure already approved by the House may carry funding for all the other government agencies.
+A compromise defence-spending measure already approved by the House may carry funding for all the other government agencies.
 Most of the bill is already agreed on, according to Senator Richard Shelby, an Alabama Republican and veteran member of the Appropriations Committee.
-Democrats, like Senators Jack Reed of Rhode Island and Dick Durbin of Illinois, the ranking member on the defence spending panel, indicated they would back it.
+Democrats, like Senators Jack Reed of Rhode Island and Dick Durbin of Illinois, the ranking member on the defense spending panel, indicated they would back it.

+The budget drama should be in full swing as defense company CEOs present first-quarter results -- and try to temper expectations, according to Ken Herbert, an analyst with Canaccord Genuity.

+“Considering the hype around defence spending under the Trump administration, we see some risk,” Mr. Herbert wrote in a report Monday.
+“The defence fundamentals will take a few quarters to catch up with expectations,”

-Military-service chiefs warned Congress last week of dire scenarios should lawmakers pass another continuing resolution.
-They range from the Navy cancelling deployment of ships, to the Air Force cutting non-war related aircraft refueling missions.
+Military-service chiefs warned Congress last week of dire scenarios should lawmakers resort to another continuing resolution.
+They range from the Navy canceling deployment of ships, to the Air Force cutting non-war related aircraft refueling missions.

 Then there’s the prospect of adding to the wear-and-tear on equipment and weapons due to spending constraints and years of war.
 The average age of the U.S. Air Force aircraft fleet is 27 years, according to data compiled by Jefferies.
 That’s why analysts think defence stocks have good growth prospects -- eventually.